 Endoflip™ technology uses high-resolution impedance planimetry to measure luminal geometry and pressure during volume-controlled distension.
 It helps you assess the mechanical properties of the esophageal wall and opening dynamics of the gastroesophageal junction in various esophageal diseases.

 Read a synopsis of clinical publications involving the Endoflip™ impedance planimetry system.

-The Endoflip™ impedance planimetry system uses a balloon catheter to display diameter estimates of the measurement area in real-time.
+Endoflip™ 300 uses a balloon catheter to display diameter estimates of the measurement area in real-time.
 It can measure and display diameter estimates at up to 16 points within the balloon.
-The system can also measure and display balloon pressure.

-The Endoflip™ impedance planimetry system helps identify motility disorders by providing real-time pressure and dimension measurements in the esophagus, pylorus, and anal sphincters.
+Endoflip™ 300 helps identify motility disorders by providing real-time pressure and dimension measurements in the esophagus, pylorus, and anal sphincters.

-The Endoflip™ impedance planimetry system provides real-time assessment of the lower esophageal sphincter (LES) myotomy during Heller myotomy or per-oral endoscopic myotomy (POEM) procedures.6
+Endoflip™ 300 provides real-time assessment of the lower esophageal sphincter (LES) myotomy during Heller myotomy or per-oral endoscopic myotomy (POEM) procedures.12

 Endoflip™ measurement catheter

-The Endoflip™ measurement catheter is designed for use with the Endoflip™ impedance planimetry system and has an integrated pressure sensor for balloon pressure measurement.
+The Endoflip™ EF-322N and EF-325N measurement catheters are designed for use with the Endoflip™ impedance planimetry system.
+They have integrated pressure sensors for balloon pressure measurement.

 Esoflip™ dilation catheter